Shuzhengz/da3-hexagon-exp/README.md

 # Depth Anything 3 (DA3METRIC-LARGE) on Qualcomm Rubik Pi 3 NPU

+**IMPORTANT**: This is a proof of concept and is mostly made with LLM, use at own risk

 This project provides an end-to-end, hardware-accelerated deployment of Depth Anything 3's flagship monocular metric depth model (**[DA3METRIC-LARGE](https://huggingface.co/depth-anything/DA3METRIC-LARGE)**, 335M parameters) on the Qualcomm Rubik Pi 3 (QCS6490 / RB3 Gen 2) utilizing the Hexagon v68 DSP NPU and ONNX Runtime.
 It includes both host-native execution and a self-contained Docker container.

 ---

-## 1. Technical Architecture & Innovations
+## 1. Technical Architecture

 ### Hardware Constraints & Solutions
 - **Hexagon v68 DSP Math**: The Hexagon v68 HTP processor has no native FP16 tensor core matrix units; it is a high-throughput INT8/UINT8 vector engine.
 Attempting FP16 QNN execution results in `QNN_OP_PACKAGE_ERROR_VALIDATION_FAILURE` (`3110`).
 The backbone is quantized using static UINT8 QDQ quantization calibrated on intermediate ViT activations.